 Do I have to pay to get my money or assets back?

 There are costs associated with distributing client money and custody assets back to clients, including the administrators’ fees.
 Under the legislation, these costs will be deducted from the client money or custody assets.
-Please see above regarding FSCS coverage for these costs.

 Do I need to use a claims management company?